Our rating(3.6/5)

 Tyl NatWest gives you an overlay for Flex so you can add a PIN pad (optional).

 Then you have the more conventional portable card machine: Ingenico Move/3500.
 This is smaller and more lightweight than Clover Flex and comes with a WiFi or 3G connectivity setup.
 The wireless internet version is ideal for table service, fixed premises and locations with access to a secure WiFi connection.
-If you need to use it on the go or where WiFi is unreliable, the more expensive 3G package is suitable.
+If you need to use it on the go or where WiFi is unreliable, a 3G version may be offered.

-Like Clover Flex, Desk 3500 has a battery life of up to 8 hours from a full charge (it comes with a charging base) and a built-in receipt printer.
-The 3.2-inch display is backlit and the push-button PIN pad embossed for user-friendliness.
+Like Clover Flex, Move 3500 has a battery life of up to 8 hours (it comes with a charging base) and built-in receipt printer.
+The 3.2-inch display is backlit and the push-button PIN pad embossed for user-friendliness, which some retailers prefer for accessibility over the more popular touchscreen terminals.

-A major downside of the countertop and portable Ingenico machines is the lack of POS integration.
-Not being able to integrate the card machines with a POS system means they only work independently and cannot sync with EPOS for a better checkout flow or unified reporting.
+Unfortunately, the Ingenico and PAX machines don’t integrate with POS systems, meaning they only work independently and cannot sync with a till system for a better checkout flow or unified reporting.

 All the card machines accept chip and PIN and contactless cards from Visa, Mastercard, American Express, and the mobile wallets Apple Pay, Google Pay and Samsung Pay.